Maradona caught clowing around

 "Think you can win without this?"

-Managing director Christian Purslow must come to terms with either keeping the fiery Spanish waiter at Anfield, or have the club face a ball-less future.
+Managing Director Christian Purslow must come to terms with either keeping the fiery Spaniard at Anfield, or have the club face a ball-less future.

-Purslow admitted that the hirsute hombre conducted clever contractual negotiations to get the ‘football ownership’ clause put in, and little did they know they would face this decision.
+Purslow admitted that the hirsute hombre conducted clever contractual negotiations to get the ‘football ownership’ clause put in, and little did they know they would face this situation.

-But regardless, the board back the wiley Spaniard to achieve some sort of consistency at the club, rather than face the prospect of winning the Premier league without a ball of their own.
+The board are leaning towards backing the wily tactician to achieve some sort of consistency at the club, rather than face the prospect of winning the Premier League without a ball of their own.

 Categories: Uncategorized